SynFutures/docs/docs/faq.md

 - Initiate a trade with liquidator’s own account funds and take over the trader’s position as well as remaining margin.
 - Initiate a transaction for trader to close its position with Auto Liquidator (in v1, the AMM itself) and earn system rewards.

-**System Maintainer**: helps maintain the operations of the system including system’s trade state update and some other required services such as bug fix, code contribution etc as the system develops in a later stage, and earn rewards.
+**System Maintainer**: helps maintain the operations of the system including system’s trade state update and some other required services such as bug fix, code contribution etc. as the system develops in a later stage, and earn rewards.

 **Insurance Fund**: part of trader’s remaining margin when liquidation happens would go to insurance fund and be paid out to liquidator and AMM when liquidation results in balance insolvency.